 Program integrity is important, both for stakeholders and participants.
 There should be a level of accountability for both without putting all the burden on either side.
 If you create a program without checks and balances, you risk exploitation by a few unscrupulous characters who may try to game the system.
 This could lead to financial risk of the program and payment to invalid activity thus putting risk on the entire program.
 But burdensome processes required for participants can be a barrier to participation and even potentially lower your overall engagement and keep the program from reaching its maximum potential—driving sales and collecting data.

-Reviewing risk tolerance relative to administrative cost ratio (or, how much of a company's sales is spent on administrative costs) requires a fine balancing act.
-It’s important to ask yourself, “If there’s a moderate risk of a small percent of claims being paid in error based on mistaken user inputs, does this warrant the cost and payment delay caused by a process that requires 100% of claims be reviewed?”
+Reviewing risk tolerance relative to administrative cost ratio (or, how much spending of a company's sales is on administrative costs) requires a fine balancing act.
+It’s important to ask yourself, “If there’s a moderate risk of a small percent of claims paid out in error based on mistaken user inputs, does this warrant the cost and payment delay caused by a process that requires 100% of claims be reviewed?”

 But it doesn’t have to be all or nothing.
 There are some best practices to leverage technology to detect suspicious activity and monitor for potential fraud or even just human error.